StefanScott/urweb-pikaday/README.md

 # urweb-wrap-pikaday

-This does not compile yet!

 This is an attempt to wrap the Pikaday library, for use with Ur/Web.

 https://github.com/dbushell/Pikaday

+This compiles and runs - but it does not run correctly.
+When the user clicks in the field, a datepicker should appear - but it doesn't.

 I found an example of using Ur/Web's JavaScript FFI, which I am using as a guide: